This story was originally published in 2022.

 You have nothing to gain by making a statement and much more to lose.
 It isn’t an event with personal meaning to your audience and it doesn’t affect how you conduct business.

-Since 9/11 falls on a Sunday in 2022, very few will notice if you remain silent — but many will notice if you get it wrong.
+Very few will notice if you remain silent — but many will notice if you get it wrong.
 Consider just taking the day off social media out of respect.

 - If you need to make a statement.

 If you’ve weighed the benefits and the risks and decided you do need to make a public commemoration of 9/11 because it impacts your audience (American Millennials and older, especially those in New York, Washington, D.C., or Pennsylvania) or your business (think uninvolved airlines, security companies, those with headquarters in one of the attack sites), keep these things in mind: